 A guide describing the program in detail is available free of charge by contacting the Attendant Services Co-ordinator at (613) 520-6615 or by e-mail Matthew_Cole@carleton.ca

 Non-Physical Disability/Medical Condition/Dietary Condition

-Students who submit a request under non-physical disability/medical condition/dietary condition may be directed to meet with staff from the Health and Counselling to further discuss their needs to support their transition to the University community.
+Students who submit a request under non-physical disability/medical condition/dietary issue may be directed to meet with staff from the Health and Counselling or Food Services to further discuss their needs to support their transition to the University community.